Rock Hudson: Personal life

 An urban legend circulated in the early 1970s that Hudson had "married" actor Jim Nabors, who was also secretly gay, and the subject of rumors to that effect.
 Hudson and Nabors were nothing more than friends.
 Hudson attributed the rumors to a joke by a gay couple who sent out gag invitations to their annual gathering, advertising a wedding in which Hudson would take the name of Nabors's character Gomer Pyle and become "Rock Pyle."
 The October 1972 issue of MAD magazine (no. 154) included a parody of a gossip columnist publicizing an obscure rumor by denying it, saying "And there isn't a grain of truth to the vicious rumor that movie and TV star Rock Heman and singer Jim Nelly were secretly married!"
 Over the years, the rumor persisted and continued to spread.
 As a result, Hudson and Nabors never spoke to each other again.
 Hudson, after briefly pursuing legal action, mostly brushed off the rumors and said "some people are going to believe whatever they want to believe".
 Nabors was deeply hurt by the rumors, considering them to be "horrible."

-Although he was raised Roman Catholic, Hudson later identified as an atheist.
+Although he was raised Catholic, Hudson later identified as an atheist.
 A week before Hudson died, his publicist Tom Clark asked a priest to visit.
 Hudson made a deathbed confession, received communion, and was administered the last rites.
 Hudson also was visited by Shirley and Pat Boone.

 Politically, Hudson was a conservative Republican; he campaigned and voted for Barry Goldwater in the 1964 United States presidential election.